Dansajjad/test/readme.md

 ##Setting up a new git folder & linking with github

- push an existing repository from the command line

 ###Create a new repo on the command line
 * echo "# test" >> README.md
 * git init